csmutz/apache_tls_fingerprint/README.md

 # apache_tls_fingerprint
 Expose TLS fingerprint metadata in apache mod_ssl.
 Cover all attributes necessary for ja3, ja4, and optimal fingerprints.

 Optimal (or minimal) is a fingerprint created for testing here that uses the length of the 4 fields inlcuded and is an alternatives to ja3 or ja4 that is very compact, is transparent, and works with many data analysis methods.
+It is not recommended for widespread use.

 ## Notes